Government Procurement

 What is a Notice Inviting Tender (NIT) in India?

-A NIT is an official public notice issued by a government authority inviting eligible contractors/vendors to submit bids for a project or procurement.
-It specifies project description, eligibility criteria, bid deadline, EMD, and evaluation criteria.
+A Notice Inviting Tender (NIT) is an official public notice issued by a government authority inviting eligible contractors/vendors to submit bids for a specific project or procurement.
+The NIT specifies: project description, eligibility criteria, bid submission deadline, EMD (Earnest Money Deposit), and evaluation criteria.
+It is the gateway document for all government procurement in India.

 What is a Performance Guarantee in Indian government contracts?

-After contract award, the successful bidder must furnish a Performance Bank Guarantee — typically 5–10% of contract value — as security for faithful execution.
-Released after the defect liability period expires.
+After contract award, the successful bidder must furnish a Performance Bank Guarantee (PBG) — typically 5–10% of contract value as a security deposit for faithful execution.
+The PBG is invoked if the contractor defaults.
+It is released after the defect liability period expires.
+PBGs must be from scheduled commercial banks in India.

 Related reads: Payment Terms in Contracts · Termination for Convenience Clause · Contract Labour Act Compliance